nudaadeshmukh/DSM/README.md

-# 📦 LogiBrain Optimization & Inventory Management System
+# 📦 Supply Chain Optimization & Inventory Management System

 ## 📌 Project Overview

-This project is a web-based system designed to optimize inventory management and transportation decisions in a retail LogiBrain.
+This project is a web-based system designed to optimize inventory management and transportation decisions in a retail supply chain.

 It integrates: